PeerIslands/mongodbatlas-cloudformation-resources/cfn-resources/stream-processor/docs/README.md

 _Update requires_: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

-#### State
+#### DesiredState

-The state of the stream processor.
-Commonly occurring states are 'CREATED', 'STARTED', 'STOPPED' and 'FAILED'.
-Used to start or stop the Stream Processor.
-Valid values are CREATED, STARTED or STOPPED.
-When a Stream Processor is created without specifying the state, it will default to CREATED state.
-When a Stream Processor is updated without specifying the state, it will default to the Previous state.
+Desired state for the stream processor.
+Set to STARTED to start processing, CREATED or STOPPED to stop processing.
+When not specified during creation, processor will default to CREATED state.
+When not specified during update, processor will retain its previous desired state.

-**NOTE** When a Stream Processor is updated without specifying the state, it is stopped and then restored to previous state upon update completion.
+**NOTE**: During updates, the processor may be temporarily stopped and then restored to the desired state.

 _Required_: No